 Lunch, dinner, a drink in their gorgeous garden, a quick snack or a rural break, after 3 1/2 months of being closed The Speech House Hotel is reopening Saturday 4th July.
 Choose between the Orangery, the Verderers Court and the garden, weather permitting!

 Reopening from 4th July - limited on numbers allowed inside and in the garden, so please if you're planning to visit even just for drinks please do call ahead.

 Reopening Saturday 4th July with service in the beer garden only.

-The cafe will be open from Saturday 4th July, the centre is not going to be open yet.
+The cafe will be open from Saturday 4th July, takeaway picnics available too (not open every day please check their website).

 Reopening Saturday 4th July for drinks only.
 Making the most of their outdoor space and have put up a beer tent and several gazebos (in case of rain!).
 Inside is open too, but no bookings - first come, first served.
 The kitchen will reopen on Wednesday 8th July.